zoodor/devops-in-practice-workshop/instructions/11-continuous-delivery-gocd.md

-We will configure our material type to use a "Git" repository, point it to your Github repository URL and branch - in this case https://github.com/dtsato/devops-in-practice-workshop.git and `master`.
+We will configure our material type to use a "Git" repository, point it to your Github repository URL and branch - in this case https://github.com/dtsato/devops-in-practice-workshop.git and `devops-east-18`.
 You can test the connection is configured properly by clicking the "CHECK CONNECTION" button.
 If everything is OK, you can click "NEXT" to move to the final page.